What Are Zero-investment Assets? A Complete Guide

 - Component 3: Human Capital

-- Step 3: Develop strategies to leverage existing assets
+- Step 3: Develop plans to use existing assets

-- Step 4: Monitor performance and adapt as needed
+- Step 4: Monitor work and adapt as needed

 Real-World Applications